 Malaria is caused by the plasmodium parasite, which is carried by the female anopheles mosquito.
 When this mosquito bites an infected person, it contracts the parasite and passes it on to the next person it bites.
 Once it is in the bloodstream, the parasite travels to the liver and invades your red blood cells, where it multiplies.
 The blood cells eventually burst, releasing large numbers of the parasites into your body.
 This usually occurs in cycles of 48-72 hours, causing feverish symptoms such as sweating and chills.

 Malaria symptoms occur when the blood cells infected with the parasite burst.
 The symptoms can last around 2 to 3 days at a time and come and go.
-This will make the person infected suffer from malaria symptoms including.
 The most common malaria symptoms are similar to those you may experience when you have the flu, they include:

-The plasmodium falciparum parasite, which is the most dangerous malaria parasite, can cause more severe malaria symptoms, such as seizures, kidney failure and even a coma.
+The plasmodium falciparum parasite, which is the most dangerous malaria parasite, can cause more severe malaria symptoms, such as seizures, kidney failure and even a coma which usually set in about a week after transmission.

-Malaria symptoms can appear in as little as ten to 15 days after being bitten, but in some cases it may take up to a year for them to show.
-Every time malaria symptoms appear it is a sign that the infection is getting worse.
+Every time malaria symptoms appear this is a sign that the infection is getting worse.
 If left untreated it has the potential to cause damage to internal organs.
+Please seek mediacl assistance immediately if you have reason to believe you might have been infected with malaria.

 As the female anopheles mosquito carries the malaria parasites, you are most at risk in climates that are hot and humid where this mosquito lives.
 High risk areas include North Africa, Sub-Saharan Africa, the Middle East, the Caribbean, Central and South America, Papua New Guinea, Vanuatu and the Solomon Islands.